streem/web-code-challenge/README.md

 ## Before you begin...

 Please read through this README carefully.
 If you have any questions, please ask.
-Lastly, **the point of this challenge is to do it, not necessarily to finish it**.
-If you finish it, that's awesome!
-If you don't, take notes because we want to hear about your challenges and your thought process while working through it.

 ## Challenge